FFmpeg/FFV1/rfc_backmatter.md

 ## FFV1 Decoder in Go

-An FFV1 decoder was [@FFV1GO] written in Go by Derek Buitenhuis during the work to development this document.
+An FFV1 decoder [@FFV1GO] was written in Go by Derek Buitenhuis during the work to develop this document.

 ## MediaConch